-As your drawing develops, make sure you consider whether the character will have straight hair, curly hair, bangs, etc. and draw your lines accordingly.
+As your drawing develops, consider whether the character will have straight hair, curly hair, bangs, etc., and draw your lines accordingly.

 Girl Hair Drawing Ideas and References

 Check out these 30 women’s hair drawing ideas and references for inspiration for drawing hair.